scp222thj/MalumMenu/README.md

 [Original MalumMenu features](https://github.com/scp222thj/MalumMenu?tab=readme-ov-file#-features)

 Changes from the original MalumMenu:
+#### Fixes
 - v16.0.0 fix where the menu wouldn't load at all
+- Fix SeeRoles nametags overlaying with colorblind text if it is enabled
+- Fix killing as impostor kicking you from the lobby

+#### Additions
 - Added option to disable passives cheats (basically [this PR](https://github.com/scp222thj/MalumMenu/pull/164))
+- Added a new "Config" category with "RGB Mode" and "Open Config File" options
+- Added "Fake Revive" cheat (Player category)
+- Added "No Options Limits" cheat (Host-Only category)

+#### Other changes
 - Some refactoring and code style changes
 - BepInEx version bump and CI updates
-- Fix SeeRoles nametags overlaying with colorblind text if it is enabled
-- Added a new "Config" category with "RGB Mode" and "Open Config File" options

 Full Changelog [here](https://github.com/scp222thj/MalumMenu/compare/main...astra1dev:MalumMenu:astralum).